Harriet Powers: Biography

 Powers was born into slavery in 1837 near Athens, Georgia.
-She is believed to have spent her early life on a plantation as a slave, owned by John and Nancy Lester in Madison County and learned to sew from other slaves or from her female enslaver.
+She is believed to have spent her early life on a plantation as an enslaved person, owned by John and Nancy Lester in Madison County and learned to sew from other enslaved persons or from her female enslaver.

 In 1855, at the age of eighteen, Powers married Armstead Powers.
 They had at least nine children together.